 People spend a lot of time focused on getting their work done and rising up the ladder.
 Sometimes in their self-centered drive they forget the people around them.
 There's nothing wrong with a little productive narcissism, but every once in a while you need to balance the scales and focus on others to put the universe back in order.

-Since she is known for her successful team building and extraordinary employee loyalty, I consulted entrepreneur and The Recipe author Amilya Antonetti on great ways to surprise co-workers and give them an amazing day.
+Since she is known for her successful team building and extraordinary employee loyalty, I consulted entrepreneur and author Amilya Antonetti on great ways to surprise co-workers and give them an amazing day.
 Together we created this simple list.
 Whether you unexpectedly bestow these gifts on one person or a whole team, any one of these ideas should sufficiently delight your colleagues and put karma back in your favor.

 1. Bring in baked goods.
 Nothing gets attention like the smell of freshly baked chocolate chip cookies.
 Get up a little early and bring them in while they are still warm.
 Give them to the team and watch the smiles spread.